This post may contain affiliate links. Please read our disclosure policy.

 risotto ingredients on a wooden cutting board.

-If you have any ingredients leftover from this easy risotto recipe, check out our Leftover Ingredients Recipe Finder.
+If you have any ingredients leftover from this small batch risotto recipe, check out our Leftover Ingredients Recipe Finder.

-• Onions and garlic: Chopped onions and garlic add a classic flavor base to risotto.
-The onions caramelize as they cook which adds a hint of sweetness.
+• Onions and Garlic: These add a flavorful base.
+The onions caramelize as they cook, giving a touch of sweetness.

 Recipe Variations

-• Seafood Risotto: Add sautéed shrimp or mussels.
+• Seafood Risotto: Stir in sautéed shrimp or mussels for a seafood-inspired dish.

-• Vegetable Risotto: Incorporate asparagus, peas, or spinach.
+• Vegetable Risotto: Add asparagus, peas, or spinach for a fresh and flavorful twist.

-• Cheese Burst: Try blue cheese or goat cheese for a twist.
+• Rich and Creamy: Swap Parmesan for blue cheese or goat cheese for a bold, extra-creamy variation.

-These step-by-step photos and instructions help you visualize how to make risotto.
+These photos and instructions help you visualize how to make a single serving of mushroom risotto.
 See the recipe box below for ingredient amounts and full recipe instructions.

 chicken broth in a small pot on the stove.

-1. Heat 1 tablespoon of the butter and the olive oil over medium heat in a deep-sided 10-inch skillet.
+1. Heat butter and olive oil over medium heat in a deep-sided 10-inch skillet.

-2. When the butter has melted, add the mushrooms and cook for 1 minute.
+2. Once the butter melts, add the mushrooms and cook for 1 minute.

-3. Add the chopped onions, garlic, and salt, and cook for another minute.
+3. Add the chopped onions, garlic, and salt.
+Cook for another minute, stirring occasionally.

 onions, mushrooms, and garlic in a small skillet.